Standards

 2. drain, waste and vent systems including all fixtures.

-3. water heating equipment and associated venting systems.
+3. water-heating equipment and associated venting systems.

-5. fuel storage and fuel distribution systems.
+4. fuel storage and distribution systems.

-6. drainage sumps, sump pumps, and related piping.
+5. drainage sumps, sump pumps, and related piping.

 B. describe: